 Our study is the first attempt to characterize VOCs according to sputum granulocytic profiles [inflammation subtype] in a large population of asthmatics.

-Four VOCs distinguish between eosinophilic and neutrophilic asthma
+Four VOCs help to identify eosinophilic and neutrophilic asthmas

 In total, Schleich et al. collected samples from over 500 asthma patients including a discovery study of 276 patients and a validation study with 245.
 All patients were recruited and sampled at the same site in Liege, Belgium.
 Patients were associated with asthma types on the basis of induced sputum testing – currently the best method for asthma stratification.
-In comparison to collecting exhaled VOCs, induced sputum sampling is time-consuming, complex and not suitable in various patient situations.
+Compared to collecting exhaled VOCs, induced sputum sampling is time-consuming, complex, and unsuitable for various patient situations.

 The discovery study used GC-MS analysis to identify suitable VOCs, while the replication study applied GCxGC-HRTOFMS to detect the selected VOCs.
-Schleich et al. identified four VOCs as key determinants of asthma types.
-Patients with neutrophilic asthmas exhaled elevated levels of nonanal, 1-propanol and hexane, while eosinophilic asthmas were characterised by low levels of hexane and 2-hexanone.
+Schleich et al. identified four VOCs as key discriminants of asthma types.
+Patients with neutrophilic asthmas exhaled elevated levels of nonanal, 1-propanol, and hexane relative to other phenotypes, while eosinophilic asthmas could be characterized by lower levels of hexane and 2-hexanone.

 In comparison to other methods

 By contrast, neutrophilic asthma has proven much more difficult to test for reliably and there is a lack of established biomarkers for this condition.
-This study used nonanol, 1-propanol and hexane to distinguish neutrophilic asthma with an AUROC of 0.73 (76% accuracy, 81% sensitivity and 43% specificity).
+This study used nonanal, 1-propanol, and hexane to distinguish neutrophilic asthma with an AUROC of 0.73 (76% accuracy, 81% sensitivity, and 43% specificity).
 This is comparable to the statistical power of the predictors mentioned above for eosinophilic asthma i.e. FeNO or blood eosinophils.
 However, when the VOC data were combined with preselection on the basis of neutrophil sputum testing they achieved an AUROC of 0.97 (sensitivity 71%, specificity 100%).